shangxiao/resume/README.md

 I love testing, albeit with a somewhat controversial approach of [preferring integration testing over unit testing](https://kentcdodds.com/blog/write-tests).
 I find TDD useful but not required.
 I value coverage but I also recognise that it should be more of a [guide than a goal](https://martinfowler.com/bliki/TestCoverage.html).
 Testing strategy depends on the circumstances.

+Finally, I rather enjoy teaching people (and learning myself) - especially the things that only come with experience.
+I value the roles that pair-programming, impromptu discussions and merge requests have in providing an opportunity to convey these experiences.

 ## Employment History